tathagata/EpicLogAnalysis/README.md

-# Epic Operational Analysis Battle: SumoLogic vs Splunk Storm
+## Epic Operational Intelligence Battle: SumoLogic vs Splunk Storm vs Loggly vs Logstash vs ...

 How beneficial is opeartional analytics?
 While I do understand the help to DevOps, what benefit does it bring to